pyrmont/articles.inqk.net/src/_posts/2020-05-31-podcasts-spring-2020.md

 - [**The Book of Basketball 2.0**](https://www.theringer.com/book-of-basketball): If there's a theme this year, it's that I greatly prefer irregular podcasts.
 This is the only basketball podcast I've stayed subscribed to this year and it's because I feel that Bill Simmons releases episodes based on when they're ready rather than because it's a particular day of the week.

 - [**California King**](https://www.californiaking.org): _You Look Nice Today_ is one of my favourite podcasts of all time: one that consistently made me laugh until I cried.
-The depth of my affection for the show was the only reason I stayed subscribed to a feed that, by all indication, was at an end.
+The depth of my affection for the show was the only reason I stayed subscribed to a feed that, by all indications, was at an end.
 And then the impossible happened and it returned.
 Well, sort of returned, sort of rose from the ashes with a new name.
 The hosts are the same.
 The format is the same.
 The weird robot-voice interstitials are the same.
 I am so happy.

-- [**Cautionary Tales**](http://timharford.com/articles/cautionarytales/): I listen to three podcasts from Pushkin Industries: _Revisionist History, _Against the Rules_ and _Cautionary Tales_.[^3] They all share a similar sensibility: this one with a British lilt courtesy of its host, Tim Harford.
+- [**Cautionary Tales**](http://timharford.com/articles/cautionarytales/): I listen to three podcasts from Pushkin Industries: _Revisionist History_, _Against the Rules_ and _Cautionary Tales_.[^3] They all share a similar sensibility: this one with a British lilt courtesy of its host, Tim Harford.

 - [**ClojureScript Podcast**](https://clojurescriptpodcast.com/): Jacek Schae (whose name I still can't pronounce despite listening to him say it every episode for the past few months) interviews figures involved in the ClojureScript world.
 It's not as good as _The REPL_ but I still listen to every episode.